 Better Barley by New Breeding Techniques

-InfoStart date: 1 April, 2021 End date: 31 March, 2025 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 20-04-AU Countries: Ethiopia Thematic areas: Agricultural production, Climate change, Food security and safety, Lead institution: Aarhus University (AU), Denmark Partner institutions: Ethiopian Institute of Agricultural Research (EIAR), Ethiopia Ambo University (AMBOU), Ethiopia Haramaya University (HU), Ethiopia Project coordinator: Henrik Brinch-Pedersen Total grant: 11,986,554 DKK
+InfoStart date: 1 April, 2021 End date: 31 March, 2025 Project type: Research projects in countries with extended development cooperation (earlier Window 1) Project code: 20-04-AU Countries: Ethiopia Thematic areas: Agricultural production, Climate change, Food security and safety, Lead institution: Aarhus University (AU), Denmark Partner institutions: Ethiopian Institute of Agricultural Research (EIAR), Ethiopia Haramya University (HU), Ethiopia Project website: go to website (the site might be inactive) Project coordinator: Henrik Brinch-Pedersen Total grant: 11,986,554 DKK

 Barley is an important food security crop in Ethiopia, and is a priority crop for the Ethiopian Government.
 There is an urgent need to lift breeding activities by incorporating new breeding techniques (NBT) to reach a planned yield goal of 3.9t/ha in 2030.
 In this project, we do research in, and apply New Breeding Techniques/ CRISPR to speed breeding of local food barley genotypes with 1) drought tolerance, 2)fungal and 3)viral disease resistance, and with naked grains to enhance food security and market potential.